When to introduce food allergens to babies

 A word on FPIES

 Food Protein-Induced Enterocolitis Syndrome (FPIES) is a relatively uncommon food allergy in children that can be severe and life-threatening.
 Unlike most food allergy reactions that occur within minutes of contact with a specific food trigger, FPIES allergic reactions occur within hours after consuming a particular food.
 For this reason, FPIES is sometimes known as a delayed food allergy.
-The most common food culprits are cow’s milk products (such as formula), soy, oats, and rice, followed by other foods such as banana, barley, eggs, green beans, peas, meats, poultry, seafood, squash, and sweet potatoes.
+The most common food culprits are cow’s milk products (such as formula), soy, oats, and rice, followed by other foods such as avocado, banana, barley, eggs, green beans, peas, meats, poultry, seafood, squash, and sweet potatoes.
 FPIES is extremely rare in exclusively breastfed infants.11 The classic presentation of FPIES is an infant who recently switched from breast milk to formula or started solids and begins vomiting 1-4 hours and experiencing diarrhea 5-10 hours after ingestion of a specific food.
 Other symptoms include low blood pressure, low body temperature, extreme pallor, repetitive vomiting, and significant dehydration.
 Thankfully, most cases of FPIES will completely resolve during toddlerhood.
 If your child has been diagnosed with FPIES, they must be followed closely by an allergist or immunologist.

 Rash on baby’s face from tomato and other acidic foods